oddlama/fora-docs/usage/introduction/hosts_and_groups.md

 # Groups

 A group defines variables that and can be inherited by other groups or hosts.
+The groups of a host are first sorted by load-order respecting inter-group dependencies.
-Hosts always inherit all variables from their groups, while groups only inherit variables from groups they (transitively) depend on, to make sure no ambiguous or conflicting variables are defined.
+A group only has access to variables from the groups loaded before them, and the host always inherits all variables from the last loaded group (which will include the variables from all previously loaded groups).
+Is this done to make sure all ambiguous or conflicting variables definitions are detected.

 In principle, group modules function entirely analogous to host modules, except that they are only used to define shared global variables.